 The author tries to be impartial throughout the book by revealing the opinions of various people and mentioning more than one account about an occurrence when it’s relevant.
-For example, about the attack on Darayya, she states that there are two versions about what happened, it was either a deliberate attack of the government or a situation of hostage-taking by the rebels of the Free Syrian Army.
+For example, about the attack on Darayya, she states that there are two versions about what happened.
+It was either a deliberate attack by the government or a situation of hostage-taking by the rebels of the Free Syrian Army.

-Among the various testimonies offered is the one of Nada, who joined the opposition in 2011 during the Arab Spring, because she wanted to live in democracy.
-The protesters sought the end of corruption, nepotism, secret police and unemployment.
-Another peaceful demonstrator named Hussein was caught and then tortured by members of the Assad regime.
+Among the various testimonies presented is the one of Nada, who joined the opposition in 2011 during the Arab Spring, because she wanted to live in democracy.
+The protesters sought the end of corruption, nepotism, the secret police and unemployment.
+Another peaceful demonstrator, Hussein, was caught and then tortured by members of the Assad regime.

 “War is the destruction, the skeleton and the bare bones of someone else’s life.”